 Nearly every affair gets exposed over time.
 God calls you to purity and to fidelity to your spouse.
 He will bless you and guide you.
 The adage, “The grass is greener where you water it” is true.
 If couples in adultery would put the time and energy of the affair into their marriage they might see the results they are so earnestly desiring. the Bible rightly warns us, “Do not be deceived: God cannot be mocked.
 A man reaps what he sows” (Galatians 6:7).

 Stay faithful.
-Do what it takes to severe any relationships that are threatening your marriage.
+Do what it takes to sever any relationships that are threatening your marriage.
 As you do you will be making courageous steps to build your marriage.